coalesceio/Google_Ads/README.md

 Environments must be configured in order to deploy pipeline to higher level environments (QA, UAT, Pre-Prod, Prod, etc.) based on how you are managing your environments.

 ### Workspace Settings
-The only difference between the `google_ads_dynamic_model ` and `google_ads_incremental` versions of the Google Ads pipeline is that the google_ads_dynamic_model version requires some parameters to be created and set.
+The only difference between the `google_ads_dynamic_model ` and `google_ads_incremental` versions of the Google Ads pipeline is that the `google_ads_dynamic_model` version requires some parameters to be created and set.
 Other than that the configuration is the same between them.

 - **Settings** - Configure the Snowflake account that Coalesce will be utilizing
 - **User Credentials / OAuth Settings** - Enter the credentials required to connect to Snowflake
 - **Storage Mappings** - This can be configured to use one database / schema for all Storage Locations or up to four database / schema mappings, one for each Storage Location, depending on whether or not you want to seperate Source, Staging, Intermediate and Target objects.
 - **Parameters** - The Dynamic Tables in the Google Ads pipeline require two Parameters to function.

-    The first, `targetDynamicTableWarehouse` is the standard Dynamic Table Parameter described in the Dynamic Table Package documentation.
+    - `targetDynamicTableWarehouse` is the standard Dynamic Table Parameter described in the Dynamic Table Package documentation.

-    The second one, `GoogleAdsPipelineWarehouse` is specific to this pipeline.
+    - `GoogleAdsPipelineWarehouse` is specific to this pipeline.
 It allows you to set a warehouse for the entire pipeline using a parameter instead of configuring individual nodes.

     This parameter can be used or individual nodes can have their configs updated to use different warehouses.